Tomorrow's Pioneers

-Tomorrow's Pioneers (Note: رواد الغد, also known as The Pioneers of Tomorrow) is a Palestinian children's television show that was broadcast by the Hamas-affiliated television station Al-Aqsa TV from 13 April 2007 to 16 October 2009.
-Directed by Hazim Al-Sha'arawi, the show is hosted by a young Saraa Barhoum and a large costumed character, who perform skits and discuss life in Palestine in a talk show fashion with call-ins from young children.
-Presented in a children's educational format similar to shows like Sesame Street and Mister Rogers' Neighborhood, Tomorrow's Pioneers teaches Islamist morals and values, periodically quoting the Hadith and Quran.
-According to various news outlets and western sources, the show also contains antisemitic, anti-American, and other anti-Western themes.
-Palestinian Media Watch has characterised the show's messages as "hostile", while others have argued that criticism of the show adds to anti-Arabist and Islamophobic depictions of Palestinians, as well as negative stereotyping of Arabs in general.
+Tomorrow's Pioneers (Note: رواد الغد, also known as The Pioneers of Tomorrow) is a Palestinian children's television show that was broadcast by the Hamas-run television station Al-Aqsa TV from April 2007 until October 2009, and broadcast online until 22 July 2022.
+Created and edited by Hazim Al-Sha'arawi and directed by Samir Abu Muhssen, the show was hosted by Saraa Barhoum, later by a presenter named Maryam, alongside a succession of large costumed characters.
+Presented in a children's educational format similar to shows like Sesame Street and Barney & Friends, Tomorrow's Pioneers taught Islamic morals and values, periodically quoting the Quran.
+The characters performed skits and discussed life in Palestine in a talk show fashion with call-ins from young children.